Ryan French, Jenna MacKinnon, and Sara Worley

 Slave Narratives, Religion, and “Uncle Tom-ing”

-Both Incidents in the Life of a Slave Girl and Uncle Tom’s Cabin are “slave narratives”, or an autobiographical account of a person’s life in slavery.
+Both Incidents in the Life of a Slave Girl and Uncle Tom’s Cabin represent the atrocities of slavery.
 Uncle Tom’s Cabin, written by white, female author Harriet Beecher Stowe, is fictional.
 Incidents in the Life of a Slave Girl, however, is a true account of black, female author Harriet Jacob’s life.

 - In what ways does religion serve as a moral compass for the characters inIncidents in the Life of a Slave Girl and Uncle Tom’s Cabin?
 What characters contradict their faith through their actions, and how does religion serve as a method of oppression in both novels?